Ankur-Agrawal-ece20/Multiverse-CPP/README.md

 ## Introduction

-In this task you will be working on a c++ file and coding it according to given task.
+In this task you will be working on a C++ file and coding it according to given task.
 The main motive of this task is to make you familiar with:

 - Git and GitHub
 - C++